aasaam/web-server/README.md

 ## Thanks

-- We using free version of [DB-IP](https://db-ip.com/) for embedded db of MaxMind GeoIP2 database.
+- For OSS we using free version of [DB-IP](https://db-ip.com/) for embedded db of MaxMind GeoIP2 database.
 Of course you can use [commercial version](https://db-ip.com/db/) for more accurate data.

 <div>
   <p align="center">